IvanAlejandro888/ncmpic/README.md

 Cypher method is safe, because is not like A=1, B=2 ..., we have our secrets.

-NCMPIC, is semi-cross platorm; We're supporting Android, and PC (Windows & Linux (Requires Mono)).
+NCMPIC, is semi-cross platorm; We're supporting Android, and PC (Windows & Linux (Requires Mono or Qt 5)).